paty-oliveira/codecademy-datascience/HurricaneAnalysis/README.md

 1. Write a function that returns a new list of updated damages where the recorded data is converted to float values and the missing data is retained as "Damages not recorded".
+2. Write a function that constructs a dictionary made out of the lists, where the keys of the dictionary are the names of the hurricanes, and the values are dictionaries themselves containing a key for each piece of data (Name, Month, Year,Max Sustained Wind, Areas Affected, Damage, Death) about the hurricane.